1. Key Characteristics of Pembroke Welsh Corgis

 The Pembroke Welsh Corgi is much like the Cardigan Welsh Corgi, but with a shorter body and straighter legs.

 The Pembroke’s ears stand straight up and come to a point.
 This dog has a naturally short tail that in the past was often additionally docked (though docking of dogs’ tails is not only unnecessary but also cruel).

 Unlike the Cardigan, which can be any color, the Pembroke breed standard requires that the animal be red, sable, fawn, or black and tan, with or without white markings.

 The Pembroke Welsh Corgi came to the United Kingdom in 1107 with Flemish weavers.
 Starting as farm dogs and cattle herders, the breed entered the show arena in England in 1926, then in 1934 in the United States.

 - Fun Fact: Pembroke Welsh Corgis are a favorite of Queen Elizabeth II.

-Very little physical correction is needed to train these dogs.
-They like to have a job, so it’s important to give them tasks to complete.
+Very little physical correction is needed to train them.
+They like to have a job, so give yours tasks to complete, like some fun tricks.